 Often, it does not matter how much we owe our CPF OA as: 1) we are only required to refund it if we sell our property, 2) if there is an insufficient amount after selling our property, we typically do not have to make refunds in cash, and 3) even after making the refund, we can use the bulk of the refunded amount for our next home purchase.

-However, there are also good reasons to consider making a Voluntary Housing Refund while still living in our home, and we look at four reasons below.
+However, there are also good reasons to consider making a Voluntary Housing Refund (VHR) while still living in our home, and we look at four reasons below.

 #1 More Certainty Of Cash In Hand For Downpayment And Renovation Funds For Your Next Property Purchase

-By making a Voluntary Housing Refund to our CPF OA, we reduce the amount we “owe” our CPF OA, as well as decelerate the growth of accrued interest.
-If we are able to pay off a significant part of this amount, we will have more certainty of the amount of cash in hand we will get when we sell our home.
+By making a Voluntary Housing Refund to our CPF OA, we reduce the amount we “owe” our CPF OA.
+This decelerates the growth of our accrued interest.
+If we are able to pay off a significant part of this amount, we will have more cash in hand when we eventually sell our home.

 #2 Stress-Free When You Sell Your Property

 When we sell our property, the proceeds are used to pay off our remaining home loan and our required CPF refund.
-This can create a lot of stress about how much cash in hand we will be left with, especially if we need the funds to buy a new home (as in the case of point #1) or if we are thinking of utilising it in different ways, including starting a business or investing.
+This can create a lot of stress about how much cash in hand we will be left with, especially if we need the funds to buy a new home (as in the case of point #1) or if we are thinking of using it in different ways, including to pay off debt, start a business or invest.

 If we are over 55, there is even more stress as our CPF refunds may be locked up.
 After going back into our OA, our funds may be contributed to our Retirement Account (RA) to set aside the Full Retirement Sum (FRS) or $198,800 (as of 2023).
 Even if we intend to pledge our property, we still need to keep the Basic Retirement Sum (BRS), or $99,400 (as of 2023), in our RA for our retirement.